ROCm/omnitrace/docs/reference/development-guide.rst

    D
    spam::stop()

-In section A, the bundle determined only the ``spam`` object had a ``start`` function.
-Since this is determined via template metaprogramming instead of dynamic polymorphism, this effectively elides any code related to the ``foo`` or ``bar`` objects.
-In section B, since an integer of ``10`` was passed to the bundle, the bundle forwards that value onto ``spam::sample(int)`` after it invokes ``foo::sample()`` -- which is invoked because it recognizes that the call is the ``sample`` member function is still possible without the arguments.
+In section A, the bundle determined that only the ``spam`` object has a ``start`` function.
+Since this is determined via template metaprogramming instead of dynamic polymorphism, this effectively omits any code related to the ``foo`` or ``bar`` objects.
+In section B, because the integer ``10`` is passed to the bundle, the bundle forwards this value to ``bar::sample(int)`` after it invokes ``foo::sample()``. ``foo::sample()`` is invoked because the bundle recognizes that the call to the ``sample`` member function is still possible without the argument.

 Memory model
 ========================================

-Collected data is generally stored in one of following three places:
+Collected data is generally handled in one of the three following ways:

-* Perfetto (i.e. data is handed directly to Perfetto)
+* It is handed directly to, and stored by, Perfetto
-* Managed implicitly by timemory and accessed as needed
+* It is managed implicitly by timemory and accessed as needed
-* Thread-local data
+* As thread-local data

 In general, only instrumentation for relatively simple data is directly passed to Perfetto and/or timemory during runtime.
-For example, the callbacks from binary instrumentation, user API instrumentation, and roctracer directly invoke calls to Perfetto and/or timemory's storage model.
-Otherwise, the data is stored by Omnitrace in the thread-data model which is more persistent than simply using ``thread_local`` static data (which is problematic because the data gets deleted when a thread terminates).
+For example, the callbacks from binary instrumentation, user API instrumentation, and roctracer directly invoke calls to Perfetto or timemory's storage model.
+Otherwise, the data is stored by Omnitrace in the thread-data model which is more persistent than simply using ``thread_local`` static data, which gets deleted when the thread terminates.

 Thread identification
 --------------------------------------

 Each CPU thread is assigned two integral identifiers.
-One identifier is simply an atomic increment every time a new thread is created (called ``internal_value``).
+One identifier, the ``internal_value``, is atomically incremented every time a new thread is created.
-The other identifier tries to account for the fact that Omnitrace, Perfetto, ROCm, etc. start background threads and for these threads
+The other identifier, known as the ``sequent_value``, tries to account for the fact that Omnitrace, Perfetto, ROCm, and other applications start background threads.
+When a thread is created as a by-product of Omnitrace, the index is offset by a large value.
+This serves two purposes:

-(called ``sequent_value``).
-When a thread is created as a byproduct of Omnitrace, the index is offset by a large value.
-This serves two purposes: (1) accessing the data for threads created by the user is closer in memory and (2) when log messages are printed, the index more-or-less correlates to the order of thread creation to the user's knowledge.
+* Accessing the data for threads created by the user is closer in memory
+* When log messages are printed, the index approximately correlates to the order of thread creation from the user's perspective.

-The ``sequent_value`` is typically the one used to access the thread-data.
+The ``sequent_value`` identifier is typically used to access the thread-data.

 Thread-data class
 --------------------------------------